 This baked egg casserole is our go-to autumn meal prep recipe because it’s packed with fibre, vitamin A, minerals and of course, protein.
 We selected carrots, sweet potato, red bell peppers, kale, onions and garlic to create a tasty and colourful combo, while also adding a wide area of nutrients available from vegetables that are in season and easily available at the farmers’ market.

-You can replace them with your own favourite vegetables – broccoli, mushrooms, chard, spinach, beets, pumpkin – any would work, but we recommend choosing vegetables that are in season to get the maximum from their nutritional load.
-To make our egg bake recipe more satiable we added crumbled goat cheese, but you can skip this step for a skinnier version, or replace it with your favourite cheese (even tofu would make a good choice).
+You can replace them with your own favorite vegetables – broccoli, mushrooms, chard, spinach, beets, pumpkin – any would work, but we recommend choosing vegetables that are in season to get the maximum from their nutritional load.
+To make our egg bake recipe more satiable we added crumbled goat cheese, but you can skip this step for a skinnier version, or replace it with your favorite cheese (even tofu would make a good choice).

 As a meal prep dish, this egg bake recipe works best as a hearty lunch to-go.
 However, you can have it for breakfast or even serve it at dinnertime, next to a salad.
 Having eggs for dinner can be a bit heavy on your digestion, but if you don’t have anything else to eat, this healthy egg bake can make a tasty dinner alternative.